HUGE Amex Platinum 100K Bonus Returns - Check now to see if you are targeted.

 When choosing which program to buy your tickets from Fandango is usually going to be the best option since you can go through a portal to earn cash back.
 Fandango also recently started their VIP+ rewards program which will get you even more rewards.
 You can input your movie theater rewards number at the time of booking too.
 That is a nice triple dip right there!

-There is now a $2 per ticket fee for booking advanced tickets through Fandango.
+A few months ago Sinemia added a $2 per ticket fee for booking advanced tickets through Fandango.
 You may be able to avoid the fee using a different service.
 Let me know in the comments section if you found another route for booking advance tickets without a fee.

 Sinemia does not seem to quite have the coverage of MoviePass but you can check your area on their website before signing up.